-A detailed discussion of ancient Roman jobs can be complex: Mainly because of the long period of time and geographical extension we have to cover.
+Detailed discussion of ancient Roman jobs is complex: Mainly because of the long period of time and geographical extension we have to cover.
 However, the long time span of “ancient Rome” can also allow us to get some simple, extreme insights into how Roman society evolved.
-For instance, by having a look at some job types during the origins of Rome provides an easy contrast with Imperial Rome.
+The evolution of ancient Roman job types from the origins of Rome provides an interesting contrast with Imperial Rome.
+Social attitude to ancient Roman jobs also evolved.